rackerlabs/support-how-to/content/how-to/rackspace-email/add-a-rackspace-email-group-list/index.md

     {{<image src="recipients.png" alt="" title="">}}

-6. Select who will be authorized to send email to this group list.
+6. Select who is authorized to send an email to this group list.

     {{<image src="authsenders.png" alt="" title="">}}